Back to all

 2. Normalize and standardize

-4. Classify and investigate discrepancies
+4. Investigate discrepancies

 5. Post adjustments and tie out